deadblue/ghost/README.md

 Please check the reference for detail.

-## Restrictions
+## Limitations

-According to the design and mechanism, GHOST has the following restrictions:
+According to the design and mechanism, GHOST has the following limitations:

 * GHOST can only handle the request in which each path segment is in lower case.
 * There can be only one path variable in each path segment.
-* The path variable can only consist of alphabet, numeric and underscore.
+* GHOST does not support TLS now, if needed, pls run it behind an HTTP Reversed Proxy (Such as nginx/AHS).

 ## License